Lian735/Mouse_Controller/README.md

 - If nothing happens when moving sticks, confirm **Accessibility** permission is enabled.
 - If scrolling feels too fast or too slow, tune **Scroll speed** and **Deadzone**.
 - Custom shortcuts temporarily disable pointer/scroll on the mapped stick while they’re active to prevent conflicts.

-## Project Structure

-Key areas to explore if you’re extending the app:

-- `Mouse Controller/ControllerMouseService.swift` — controller input polling, pointer movement, scrolling, and haptics.
-- `Mouse Controller/SettingsView.swift` — UI for settings and shortcut management.
-- `Mouse Controller/Shortcuts.swift` — shortcut models, serialization, and key mapping.
-- `Mouse Controller/AppSettings.swift` — persisted preferences.

-## License

-No license file is currently included in this repository.
-Add a LICENSE file if you plan to redistribute.
+If you remove them tho, pointing/scrolling works again.